 It's more effective to change the LaTeX paper size and margin settings to simulate small paper, then magnify this up to the real paper size.
 The exact settings can be adjusted to achieve virtually any desired font size, and everything is enlarged to that size.

-You can generate the settings using my Python script LatexPaper.py (also in CTAN).
-See the comments at the beginning of the script for how to use it.
+You can generate the settings using my Python script latex-papersize.py (also in TeX Live and CTAN; previously called LatexPaper.py).
+See the --help text or the comments at the beginning of the script for how to use it.

 In some cases you will not have the files that produced the original handout.
 If obtaining these is out of the question, and if you do not have the resources to reproduce them, then you may still be able to produce an enlarged handout with the aid of an image manipulation program such as The GIMP.
 Here are some scripts to speed up this process.